The Best WiFi Analyzer App

 To solve issues with signal interference, you need to somehow make wireless network activity visible, and that’s where WiFi analyzers come in.
 What is a WiFi analyzer?
 Good question!

-WiFi analyzer apps, also called a WiFi channel analyzers, make up for our inability to see wireless signals by displaying all important information about them in a visually accessible manner.
-With a capable WiFi analyzer, free or paid, you can collect information about both 2.4 GHz and 5 GHz signals and instantly transform the collected information into easy-to-understand graphs, charts, and heatmaps.
-It can be run on just about any WiFi-enabled laptop, tablet, or smartphone, and no special skills needed.
+WiFi analyzer apps, also called WiFi channel analyzers, make up for our inability to see wireless signals by displaying all important information about them in a visually accessible manner.

 A WiFi analyzer lets you see wireless activity in your area by examining the radio spectrum in which WiFi signals are broadcasted.
-Most modern routers use two frequency bands: the 2.4 GHz band and the 5 GHz band.
+The most modern routers now utilize three frequency bands: the 2.4 GHz band, the 5 GHz band, and the latest 6 GHz band, which was opened just a few years ago.

 The best free WiFi analyzer apps can then help you make sense of the gathered information, allowing you to use it for a variety of different purposes, some of which we discuss later in this article.
 Some free WiFi analyzer Windows and Mac apps can even zero in on a specific network and visualize its coverage on a map by putting together information gathered from different parts of the covered area.